blowonthepi/trace/README.md

 ## Important

-This GitHub repo is for my personal CV and will not be maintained more than it needs to be.
+This GitHub repo is for my personal CV and is no longer being maintained.